deeztek/Hermes-Secure-Email-Gateway/docs/admin/04-content-checks/network-block-allow.md

 | `/etc/postfix/postscreen_access.cidr` (volume mount) | `hermes_postfix_dkim` | Live CIDR file consumed by postscreen |
 | `hermes_postfix_dkim` container | — | Where `postfix reload` runs |

+## Referencing a network alias

+A [network alias](../01-system/network-aliases.md) can be added here instead of a literal address, as either Allow or Block.
+Its current ranges are expanded into `postscreen_access.cidr`, one network per line, whenever the file is written, and this page is regenerated automatically when those ranges change.

+This is the list with the strongest case for an alias: the shipped `postscreen_access.cidr` carries well over a hundred hand-pasted cloud provider ranges, and nothing keeps them current.

+An alias row has a delete button and no edit button, since the cell holds a name rather than an address.

 ## Related

 - [Perimeter Checks](perimeter-checks.md) — postscreen toggles and the